schismtracker/schismtracker/README.md

 The latest stable builds for Windows, macOS, and Linux are available from [the releases page](https://github.com/schismtracker/schismtracker/releases).
-Builds can also be installed from Homebrew on macOS and from some distro repositories on Linux, but these may not have the latest bug fixes and enhancements.
+Builds can also be installed from Homebrew on macOS and from some distro repositories on Linux, but these versions may not have the latest bug fixes and enhancements.
 Older builds for other platforms can be found on [the wiki](https://github.com/schismtracker/schismtracker/wiki).

 ## Compilation